Redwood National and State Parks

 There are approximately 40-60 annual permits for scientific research in RNSP.
 A number of research programs are carried out by park managers in partnership with Humbolt State University (NPS, 2020; Humboldt SU, 2020) and the Save the Redwoods League (Save the Redwoods, 2020).

-Assessment of the effectiveness of protection and management in addressing threats outside the site
+Effectiveness of management system and governance in addressing threats outside the site

 Assessment of the current state and trend of World Heritage values